maxwellium/bmf-steuerrechner-api/README.md

      WVFRBO: { value: '0', type: 'DBA' },
      WVFRBM: { value: '0', type: 'DBA' } } }
 ```

-#### getVersionUrl
-maps year and possible version to https://www.bmf-steuerrechner.de/interface/schnittstelle.jsp

-#### parseBMFResponse
-is a helper function to translate the json we get after converting the xml response.

 ## License
 This project is licensed under the terms of the MIT license.